ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-iam-vsphere.md

 ### vCenter access
 {: #vrw-iam-vsphere-vcenter-access}

-Privileged users are granted `cloudadmin` access to vCenter Server through the HyTrust CloudControl role.
+Privileged users are granted `cloudadmin` access to vCenter Server through the Entrust CloudControl role.
 No direct access to vCenter Server is provided.

 ## NSX Manager user IDs
 {: #vrw-iam-vsphere-nsx}